aorogat/CBench/Evaluation/README.md

 ![Image](Images/Preprosessing.png)
 * The System then prints some statistics as shown.
 ![Image](Images/Statistics.png)
 * CBench system collects the QA system answers.
 For every question, CBench prints the NLQ, Correct answers list and System answers list.
-As in the second image, it is better to unwrap text as some answers are very long.
+It is better to unwrap text as some answers are very long as in the second image.
 ![Image](Images/collect.png)
 ![Image](Images/qaquestions.png)